Boeing indefinitely extends production shutdown at Washington state plants due to coronavirus

-Boeing will continue indefinitely its shutdown of local factory operations rather than re-opening Wednesday as planned, it told Washington state employees Sunday via email.
+Boeing will continue indefinitely its shutdown of local factory operations rather than reopening Wednesday as planned, it told Washington state employees Sunday via email.

 “Boeing is extending the temporary suspension of operations at all Puget Sound area and Moses Lake sites until further notice,” the company told employees.